Elba Esther Gordillo: Corruption

-Gordillo holds significant powers from the national public schools system dominated by Gordillo's union in which teaching positions could be sold or inherited.
+Gordillo holds significant powers from the national public schools system dominated by her union in which teaching positions could be sold or inherited.
 There are roughly 1.5 million teachers in this union which she has controlled since 1989.

 In 2008, she was reportedly caught on camera having bought 59 new Hummer vehicles to give her aides, only to raffle them off when the media brought the purchase to light.

 Gordillo is notorious for wearing luxury brands such as Hermès and Chanel.
 She has allegedly spent US$2.1 million at a Neiman Marcus department store in San Diego between March 2009 and January 2012.
 Gordillo allegedly used the money on properties, including in the US, a private jet, art work and plastic surgeries.
 She has allegedly amassed some 10 properties, including a US$1.7 million home in San Diego and a $4 million water-front house in Coronado, California.

 Gordillo allegedly set up a political party that followed principles of a patronage system in 2005 that became notorious for obtaining privileges and appointments in return of its support in key elections.
-It was widely speculated that she helped former president Felipe Calderón obtain his narrow victory for the presidency in 2006 as part of a deal that allowed her to place individuals in the government who held allegiances to her.
+It was widely speculated that she helped Felipe Calderón obtain his narrow victory for the presidency in 2006 as part of a deal that allowed her to place individuals in the government who held allegiances to her.

 The former union leader was formally charged in February 2013 with embezzling US$200 million from the union to fund her lavish lifestyle.
 She is notorious for her expensive Hermès bags as well as numerous plastic surgeries from clinics in California.
 She is believed to own or be connected to three residences in California.
 One of these, where she spent most of her time before her arrest, was a $4.7 million house in Coronado Cays with a private dock, a boat, and Jet Ski.

 Gordillo was arrested on corruption charges by the Mexican authorities on 26 February 2013 after her private jet in which she had travelled from California landed at the Toluca airport near the capital.
-She was arrested for allegedly embezzling 2 billion pesos (US$156,816,000 or €119,242,600) from the Mexican National Educational Workers Union (SNTE), according to Attorney General Jesus Murillo Karam.
+She was arrested for allegedly embezzling 2 billion pesos (US$156,816,000 or €119,242,600) from the Mexican National Educational Workers Union (SNTE), according to Attorney General Jesús Murillo Karam.
 She also allegedly wired large sums of money to Swiss bank accounts, while other funds were used for plastic surgeries or personal luxuries.
-Among other questionable expenditures, according to Karam, were the maintenance and rental expenses of a hangar and aircraft.
+Among other questionable expenditures, according to Murillo Karam, were the maintenance and rental expenses of a hangar and aircraft.
 Prosecutors argue she would not have been able to make several purchases on her salary.
 (31,398 pesos or US$2,459 per month.)
 She has been charged with embezzlement and organized crime.
 To head her criminal defense, Gordillo hired prominent penal lawyer Marco Antonio del Toro Carazo who is also defending labor leader Napoleón Gómez Urrutia.